Kinto/kinto-http.py/CONTRIBUTING.md

 ```

 Then you can create a Pull-Request.
-Please create your pull-request as soon as you have one commit even if it is only a failing tests.
+Please create your pull-request as soon as you have at least one commit even if it has only failing tests.
 This will allow us to help and give guidance.

-You will be able to update your pull-request by adding commit in your branch.
+You will be able to update your pull-request by pushing commits to your branch.